Root Vegetable Soup

 bowl of root vegetable and barley with croutons on top, soup sitting on plate with gourds in background

-As with many vegetarian soup recipes like this, the basics are pretty much the same.
+As with many vegetarian soup recipes like this, the basic method is pretty much the same.

 • Sauté onions and garlic,